Vehicle Safety Glossary

 TSB (Technical Service Bulletin)

-A notice from a manufacturer to dealerships describing a known issue and its fix, not classified as a safety recall.
+A notice from a manufacturer to its dealership network describing a known issue and its authorized fix, not classified as a safety recall.

 Airbag System

-A vehicle safety system that deploys inflatable cushions during a crash to protect occupants from impact.
+A vehicle safety system that deploys inflatable cushions during a crash to protect occupants from impact with hard interior surfaces.

 ABS (Anti-Lock Braking System)

-A safety system that prevents wheels from locking up during hard braking, maintaining steering control.
+A safety system that prevents wheel lockup during hard braking, allowing the driver to maintain steering control while braking.

 ESC (Electronic Stability Control)

-A safety system that detects and reduces loss of traction, helping prevent skids and rollovers.
+A safety system that detects and reduces loss of traction, helping the driver prevent skids and rollovers by applying individual-wheel braking.

 VIN (Vehicle Identification Number)

-A unique 17-character code assigned to every motor vehicle for identification and tracking purposes.
+A unique 17-character code assigned to every motor vehicle that encodes manufacturer, model, and production information.

 NHTSA